vanmars/pizza-parlor/README.md

 ## Known Bugs

-**Home Page**
+**Home Page Bugs**
+* Add hover effect to order and menu cards
 * Add content to menus, which can be accessed from menu cards
-* Add functionality for adding pasta and desert dishes
+* Reconfigure the white text overlay on the menu cards to be responsive with other viewports
 * Figure out why the background image takes a while to load after page refresh
-* Add white box for shopping cart total number to appear inside.
-* Eliminate bug with pizza submission form, adding small pizzas
-* Reconfigure the white text overlay on the menu cards to be responsive with other viewports

 ## Support and contact details